Vic-Warden/Digital-Life-Hipper-Monitoring/docs/Research/List_Ideas.md

 #### Description

-A static HTML page is used to display the list of ideas dynamically.
-It fetches the data from the `/api/ideas` endpoint and populates the page.
+A HTML page is used to display the list of ideas.
+It fetches the data from the `/api/ideas` endpoint

 #### Key Features:

-* Vanilla JS `fetch()` call to get JSON data
+- Vanilla JS `fetch()` call to get JSON data
-* Dynamically generates HTML elements
-* Basic styling with inline CSS
+- Basic styling with inline CSS

 #### Code Snippet